No easy way out for Assange holed up in embassy

 His 11th-hour decision to seek refuge in the embassy was more reminiscent of Cold War espionage dramas than the British legal process.
 The dramatic move drew widespread criticism.

-“He is asking for protection of freedom of expression for journalists, but he is asking for asylum in a country that is basically censoring newspapers,” Frank La Rue, United Nations special investigator for freedom of expression, told Reuters.
+“He is asking for protection of freedom of expression for journalists, but he is asking for asylum in a country that is basically censoring newspapers,” Frank La Rue, U.N. special investigator for freedom of expression, told Reuters.

-Assange expressed sympathy with Correa’s war on media while interviewing the Ecuadorean leader on Russia Today, an English language TV channel sponsored by the Kremlin that employs Assange.
+Assange expressed sympathy with Correa’s war on media while interviewing him on Russia Today, an English language TV channel sponsored by the Kremlin that employs Assange.

 “Let’s get rid of these false stereotypes depicting wicked governments persecuting saint-like and courageous journalists and news outlets.
-Often, Julian, it’s the other way round,” Correa told Assange during the interview.
+Often, Julian, it’s the other way round,” Correa said during the interview.

 “President Correa, I agree with your market description of the media.
 We have seen this again and again, that big media organizations that we have worked with ... have censored our material against our agreement,” Assange said in response.